lbeverly/docs/setup/enrolling-a-server.md

 1. Use an Enrollment Token
 2. Use an AWS Account

-### Associating any Server using an Enrollment Token
+### Using an Enrollment Token

 In the ScaleFT Dashboard, browse to the desired Project, then select "Server Enrollment Tokens".
-Generate a new Enrollment Token with a description of what the token is used for, such as "First Production Buildout".
+Either use an existing token, or generate a new Enrollment Token with a description of what the token is used for, such as "First Production Buildout", or "Testing ScaleFT".

-On the server in question (or in your configuration management system), ensure the directory `/var/lib/sftd` exists, and copy the token into the file `/var/lib/sftd/enrollment.token`
+Once you have a token, ensure it exists on the server in question either via your configuration management system, or by just writing the token to a file yourself.

+On Linux, the appropriate path is `/var/lib/sftd/enrollment.token`.

+On Windows, the appropriate path is `C:\windows\system32\config\systemprofile\AppData\Local\ScaleFT\enrollment.token`.

 ### Associating an AWS Account with a ScaleFT Project